Working In Partnership

 Total time school is in session each week is 32 hours and 55 minutes.

 Parent View is an online survey tool by Ofsted, that gives parents/carers the chance to tell us (and Ofsted) what you think about our school.
 Ofsted use the information you provide when making decisions about which schools to inspect, and when.
 By sharing your views, you will be helping us to further improve.
 You will also be able to see what other parents and carers have said about our school.

 You can access the Parent View survey via this link.

 Accidents and Health & Safety

 If there are minor problems concerning illness or

 accidents at school these can usually be dealt with by the staff.
 However, it is important that parents can be contacted if a more serious problem arises.
-It is vital therefore that emergency contact addresses and telephone numbers for parents or close relations/friends are kept up to date.
-If these change please inform school in writing.
+It is vital therefore that emergency contact addresses and telephone numbers for parents or relations are kept up to date.
+If these change please inform school immediately.

 If prescribed medication has to be given more than three times per day, parents/carers need to complete a medicine consent form, available from the school office.
 Non-prescription medicines will not be accepted.
 Prescribed medication can only be accepted if in its original packaging/container with a clear pharmacy printed label that identifies the child.

 If your child has asthma, there needs to be an inhaler held in school at all times.
 Please ensure a medical form (available from the school office) is completed fully, and asthma inhalers are in date and clearly labelled.

 For safeguarding reasons, it is important that we are made aware of the reasons for any absence your child has from school during term time.
 If you need to report your child’s absence, parents/carers should telephone school 01254 247156 before 8.45 am each day to let us know or alternatively via the online notification form located on our Contact Us page.